 “Listen to me, Herbert.
 I had long been casing that place with my 8x telescope and a security cam.
 It got so they were hardly ever open toward the end.
 Why do you think that was?”

 “Could be because business was down.
 Maybe because everybody from Kinkos to the bike shop is selling better coffee these days, and nobody was eating their oily food anymore…”

 A long tail of cyclists turned the corner below us from around the bike shop’s Citroen parklet, in a logoed lycra blur out Fillmore Street, velocitizing toward a twisty tour de Marin—Bermuda Triangle, Marina, bridge, Headlands on up to Stinson Beach.
 The high pedaling streak drew my eye across Pixley Street.
 I recalled the flapping, wind-tattered green and white canvas awning outside Caffe Rayale.

-Open for business on and off, although there appeared to be fewer takers than usual near the end, free wi-fi or no. Most activity that did evidence about the place had usually spilled out onto Pixley alley, to the discernible tune of Michael Franti and Spearhead.
-Must have been half a dozen of Rayale baristas, cookstaff and other young male hangers on, often teaming up for a little circular kick ball out there, hands idle as the caffe’s espresso pulls.
-But by now the renovated place was clean and green as a Palo Alto bistro.
+Open for business on and off, particularly toward the end, free wi-fi or no. Most activity that did evidence about the place had usually spilled out onto Pixley alley, to the tune of Michael Franti and Spearhead.
+Rayale baristas and cookstaff often teamed up for a little circular kick ball out there, hands idle as the caffe’s espresso pulls.
+But by now the renovated space was clean and green as a Palo Alto bistro.

 “So what did you make of that?”